trinodb/trino/docs/src/main/sphinx/client/jdbc.md

     Valid values are JSON with Zstandard compression, `json+zstd` (recommended), JSON with LZ4 compression `json+lz4`, and uncompressed JSON `json`.
 By default, the default encoding configured on the cluster is used.
+* - `validateConnection`
+  - Defaults to `false`.
+If set to `true`, connectivity and credentials are validated when the connection is created, and when `java.sql.Connection.isValid(int)` is called.
 :::

 (jdbc-spooling-protocol)=